Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Jump to Recipe

 Made with all purpose flour and just a touch of butter, learn how to make soft, tender sourdough sandwich bread with bubbly, active sourdough starter.
-Recipe adapted from my bestselling book: Artisan Sourdough Made Simple.
+Recipe adapted from my bestselling book:

 Easy Sourdough Sandwich Bread

-Out of all the sourdough bread recipes I make on repeat (my beginner sourdough bread recipe, this sourdough focaccia and my sourdough pancakes to name a few!), this easy sourdough sandwich bread gets the most requests.
+sourdough focaccia and sourdough pancakes to name a few!), this easy sourdough sandwich bread gets the most requests.
 Why?
 It’s soft.
 It’s buttery.
 It makes the kitchen smell like magic.

-And the best part: you made it yourself!
+And the best part: you made it yourself.
 No junk or preservatives.
-Just simple sourdough with a soft crust, subtle tang, and fluffy crumb that holds up to slicing, toasting and sandwiches (anything really).
+Just simple sourdough with a soft crust, subtle tang and fluffy crumb that holds up to slicing, toasting and sandwiches (anything really).

-Below, you’ll find my step-by-step walkthrough and baking schedule.
-You’ll also get three solid variations (cinnamon-raisin, whole wheat and bread flour) plus more sandwich loaf recipes in my book for inspiration.
+variations (cinnamon raisin, whole wheat and bread flour) plus more sandwich loaf recipes in my book for inspiration.

 Cheese on sourdough sandwich bread

-Good To KNow:
+Good To Know:

 • What most bakers get wrong: the second rise goes for too long.
 This creates over proofed dough that bakes up flat.
 Follow my recommended timing and tips to master this step.